stefandollase/app-state-binder-js/README.md

 });
 ```

-To offer the user a way to change the application state you can put these links on your website:
+To offer the user a way to change the application state you can put these links like these on your website:

 ```html
 <a href="#light|showGrid">Select Light Theme with Grid</a>